 Audiological summaries should state the hearing status of each ear in a clear and concise manner using common terminology.
 If testing was incomplete for an ear or the hearing status has changed, an explanation should be provided.
 In addition, the summary should include a description of the functional implications of the hearing loss for the infant in a variety of circumstances with or without recommended amplification.
 This statement should help team members understand the relationship of the impact of the hearing loss as it relates to language and speech.
-For example, the audiologist may write something similar to the following for a severe
+For example, the audiologist may write for a severe this child cannot hear hearing loss: